garrandall/popular-music-data/tracks/moon-shadow-cat-stevens.md

 And if I ever lose my hands
 Lose my plough, lose my land
 Oh if I ever lose my hands
-Oh if....
+Oh if...
 I won’t have to work no more

 And if I ever lose my eyes
 If my colors all run dry
 Yes if I ever lose my eyes
-Oh if....
+Oh if...
 I won’t have to cry no more

 Yes, I am bein' followed by a Moonshadow
 Moonshadow, Moonshadow